Guide to Contest a Will in NSW

 To contest a will typically involves a question of quantum, that is, where a person wants to claim a larger share of an estate or defend a claim by another person.
 A claim of this nature is known as a “family provision claim.”

-On the other hand, to challenge a will typically involves a question of quality, that is, the validity of the will itself, including circumstances surrounding its origin, execution, and its meaning (otherwise referred to as its ‘construction.’)
+On the other hand, to challenge a will typically involves a question of quality, that is, quality of the will itself, including circumstances surrounding its origin, execution, and its meaning (otherwise referred to as its ‘construction.’)
 This includes circumstances where questions arise in relation to the will’s execution, or the circumstances surrounding the preparation of the will, such as where there were suspicious circumstances, undue influence, fraud, or a lack of testamentary capacity.

 A person may contest a will and challenge a will at the same time and the issues are often considered and determined in the same proceedings.